EverydayAITech Logo

 What is it?

-Alternative to ChatGPT, very nuanced and safe.
+Alternative to ChatGPT, very nuanced and safe, and particularly strong on long documents.

 Main use cases: